bleachevil/Project3/README.md

 The goal of our project is to create opportunities for employers to provide their employees with savings options.

-Our product allows individuals to deposit a certain amount in a pool, with a desired duration, and withdraw the pooled amount e.g $1,000 ($100 for 10 days) immediately as an interest free loan, or to withdraw their total at maturity and earn interest on their deposit.
+Our product allows individuals to deposit a certain amount in a pool, with a desired duration, and withdraw the pooled amount e.g $100 ($10 for 10 days) immediately as an interest free loan, or to withdraw their total at maturity and earn interest on their deposit.
 We targetted our product at companies to ensure reliability and reduce the risk of default.

 We used remix to create a smart contract and deployed this product on a private blockhain.
 Users can go to the site , enter the amount they wish to deposit, and immediately receive their certificate.

-`whenever they wish to redeem, users can go to the withdrawal site and receive a certificate with their tokens, and exchange that for ether`
+Whenever they wish to redeem, users can go to the same site and receive a certificate with their tokens, and exchange that for ether.
+The interface is user friendly and interactive.

 ## GENERAL QUESTIONS TO ANSWER